GEWIS/sudosos-frontend-vue3/apps/point-of-sale/README.md

 To install and use this application, follow these steps:

 1. Clone the repository: `git clone https://github.com/GEWIS/sudosos-frontend.git`
-2. Navigate to the cloned repository: `cd sudosos-pos-vue-3`
+2. Navigate to the cloned repository: `cd sudosos-frontend\app\point-of-sale`
 3. Install dependencies: `npm install`

 ## Usage